Particular/docs.particular.net/servicecontrol/installation.md

 ## ServiceControl plugins

-The ServiceControl queue name is required for configuring the endpoint plugins.
+Endpoint plugins like heartbeat and custom checks require sending information to ServiceControl.
+The name of the queue is the exact name of the error instance.

 See [Install Heartbeats Plugin](/monitoring/heartbeats/install-plugin.md) and [Install Custom Checks Plugin](/monitoring/custom-checks/install-plugin.md) for more information.

 ## Migrating to a new host